flyer1/Rainbow/README.md

 ```

 #### 2. Get NPM Packages
-We use npm (node package modules) to get node modules required in order to do development on the site.
+I use npm (node package modules) to get node modules required in order to do development on the site.
 See the package.json file to see what is downloaded by npm when you run the following command (mainly gulp related files. gulp helps us run tasks like create our *.css file from *.less files, etc).

 CD to the Rainbow directory created during the clone and type the following: